lcpilling/gwasRtools/README.md

 lambda_gc(p_values)
 ```

 ## get_loci()
 Determine loci from a GWAS summary statistics file.
 Use distance from lead significant SNP to estimate independet loci in GWAS summary stats.
 Uses -log10(p) derived from BETA/SE so does not need P as input.
+Example below with default input (output truncated):

 ```r
 get_loci(